EcosystemEcologyLab/SW_Biomass/README.md

 <!-- badges: end -->

-This is a research compendium for work in progress comparing estimates of above-ground biomass in Arizona from different data products.
+This is a research compendium for a NASA CMS proposal comparing estimates of above-ground biomass in Arizona from different data products.
 This is a collaboration between [CCT-Data Science](https://datascience.cct.arizona.edu/) and the [David Moore